Samantha Cogan: Professional

 In 2023, the Professional Women's Hockey League announced its inaugural season.
 Cogan was noted as a player to watch ahead of the 2023 PWHL Draft but, to her own surprise, was not selected during the draft.
 She was invited to PWHL Toronto's preseason training camp and signed with the team as a free agent.

 On March 2, 2024, she scored her first PWHL goal against her hometown team in a 5–2 PWHL Toronto win over PWHL Ottawa.

 The newly renamed Toronto Sceptres signed Cogan as a reserve player prior to the 2024-25 season.
 Cogan was released from her reserve contract on February 11, 2025, becoming a free agent.

+Cogan began the 2025–26 with SDE Hockey of the SDHL where she recorded 39 points in 33 regular season games.
+On March 26, 2026, she signed a reserve player contract with the Minnesota Frost.
+On June 20, 2026, she signed a two-year contract extension with the Frost.

 International play

 As a junior player with the Canadian national under-18 ice hockey team, Cogan participated in the IIHF U18 Women's World Championships in 2014 and 2015, winning gold and silver medals, respectively.
 Her performance in the 2014 championship awarded her an opportunity to be a part of the Canadian National Team Fall Festival.